pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

    :property weight: The method how the fluxes in each dither position sre weighted.
 For more details we refer to
                      the `MUSE data reduction pipeline`_ handbook.
    :proptype weight: string
-   :options weight: 'exptime', 'fwhm', 'none', default=exptime
+   :options weight: 'exptime', 'fwhm', 'none', 'header', default=exptime

    :property create_sof: Must be set :obj:`True` if one wants to create a new `.sof` file.
 In case the user wants to change or create the `.sof` file manually,
                         than it must be set to :obj:`False` since it will be overwritten otherwise